 Until then, we encourage you to seek out the wineries, restaurants, food purveyors, and other entertainment sources mentioned above.
 For additional suggestions, please go to the navigation bar near the top of this page and use our “Favorites by Wine Region” drop-down menus to find even more of our favorite destinations in San Luis Obispo county.
 Otherwise, you run the risk of not knowing about places like Coastal Peaks Coffee, Haymarket, High Street Deli, Il Cortile, McPhee’s Grill, Terry Hoage Vineyards or Stephen Ross Wine Cellars.

-If you are planning a trip to the Central Coast and need a lodging recommendation, we strongly suggest checking out Denner Vineyards’ spectacular Bed & Breakfast, the Comus House (2885 Willow Creek Road, Paso Robles, 805-239-4287).
+If you are planning a trip to California’s Central Coast and need a lodging recommendation, we strongly suggest checking out Denner Vineyards’ spectacular Bed & Breakfast, the Comus House (2885 Willow Creek Road, Paso Robles, 805-239-4287).
 For tranquility, it’s hard to beat gazing out the wall of cathedral windows in its living room offering a panoramic view of gentle rolling hills and Coastal Oaks.
 The hosts are gracious and friendly and make your stay a warm and wonderful experience.
 Each day begins with a luxurious breakfast and each afternoon has a wine tasting along with an individually plated assortment of cheese, charcuterie, and nuts.
 The four bedrooms (with King-sized beds) are beautifully decorated and each has a designated outdoor space for two people to relax.

 Visit San Luis Obispo County (producer and manager of Sunset SAVOR the Central Coast) promotes San Luis Obispo County through advertising, marketing, public relations and group sales.
 Its membership base is comprised of over 500 tourism industry-related businesses including lodging properties, restaurants, wineries, golf courses and retail stores.
 Their website also contains helpful information regarding meeting, wedding and event planning.